Benefits of a Savings Account

 An unfortunate truth is that a significant number of Americans struggle at saving, budgeting, and preparing for the worst-case scenario.
 While it’s easy to blame financial woes on inadequate wages, a Bankrate Survey illustrates just how few people properly save for a rainy day, regardless of their income level.
 Bankrate’s January Financial Security Index survey reported the following:

 - 30% of respondents reported that either they or an immediate family member experienced at least one major unexpected expense during the past year.
-Among those respondents, most of the people (36 %) said the largest unexpected bill they received totaled $5,000 or more.
+Among those respondents, most people (36 percent) said the largest unexpected bill they received totaled $5,000 or more, according to the survey.

 - Only 40% of respondents said that they’d pay an unexpected $1,000 expense, such as a car repair or emergency room visit, from savings.
 This figure is consistent with previous surveys conducted in the past five years.

 These figures perfectly illustrate how inadequate many adults’ savings and savings habits are.
 A financial emergency could happen to anyone at any time.
 Therefore, it’s critical that you’re prepared for the worst.
 If you put away just $5,000 then you are doing a better job financially protecting yourself than a plurality of people within the country.
-This act gives you peace of mind, regardless of the unexpected surprises that life may throw your way.
+This gives you peace of mind, regardless of the cruel slings and arrows that life throws your way.

-Whether you’re saving for college or a vacation will not take too much of your time.
-You can apply online or in person.
-Once you open a Saving Account, it will provide you with:
+Whether you’re saving for college or a vacation, setting up a savings account through Mission Federal Credit Union won’t take much time.
+You can do it online or in person.
+Once you do, you’ll have:

 - Online access to your savings 24/7 via Mission Fed Mobile Banking App